 After finding out recently that my husband of 25 years has had two long-term sexual relationships, I made a decision to file for divorce, as I can no longer trust nor live with him without trust.
 I don’t know how to handle my feelings and make sense of what happened.
 I have been going about my everyday life normally, but I am humiliated and feel like a complete fool.
 I’ve told no one else about this except my parents.
-Could you help me understand this and deal with the pain of abandonment in marriage, a hurt that has no bottom to it?
+Could you help me understand this and deal with a hurt that has no bottom to it?

 Thank you for the opportunity to serve.
 To help answer your question, here are some tips on healing the hurt and finding your way back to happiness after infidelity:

 Emotional wounds, like physical wounds, take time to heal.